 There isn’t much of a debate in the terms of the angle you should use when using a stapler.
 Most people agree that you ultimately get the best readability when you place your staple at a 45-degree angle on the left side of the document.
 Using the left side most likely won’t make a difference even if you’re left-handed.

 One last thing to consider is that it’s best to place your staple about a half inch away from the edge of the paper.
 Any closer could cause the paper to fray.
-So there you have it—the best way to staple documents.
+So there you have it—the correct way to staple documents.
 If anyone at your office asks you, you have our professional opinion to back you up.